 Flathead catfish and channel catfish round out the angling choices at this reservoir.
-A majority of channel catfish are small due to overpopulation, so anglers are encouraged to take home their daily limit of 10.
-There is the potential to catch a large flathead catfish (greater-than 36 inches) using trotlines, bank lines, and jugs using live bait near old river channels.
+Most channel catfish caught are small due to overpopulation, so anglers are encouraged to take home their daily limit of 10.
+There is the potential to catch a large flathead catfish (greater than 36 inches) using trotlines, bank lines, and jugs using live bait near old river channels.
 In early 2009, a barrier-free fishing dock was placed in the warm-water arm (Brush Creek), just northeast of the boat ramp.
 This dock is especially attractive to anglers who enjoy fishing for crappie and hybrid striped bass during the winter months because it is located just southeast of the warm-water discharge plume.
-To enhance shoreline angling, an ADA assessable paved fishing jetty was completed in 2012 at the north end of the lake near the Highway T boat ramp.
+To enhance shoreline angling, an ADA accessible paved fishing jetty and fish cleaning station was completed in 2012 at the north end of the lake near the Highway T boat ramp.
 Brush piles were placed in the lake as fish-attracting cover from 1991 through 1994.
-In spring 2005, eleven of these brush piles had new brush added to them and four new brush piles were constructed.
-In spring 2009, new brush was added to the existing brush piles.
-Contact the Northeast Regional Office to request a location map, or visit the MDC website at: http://mdc.mo.gov/node/10182.
-While fishing at Thomas Hill Reservoir, just look for the bright yellow "Fish Attractor" signs on the shore; the brush pile is nearby.
+In spring 2009, fifteen of these brush piles had cedar and hardwood trees added to them, and plans are in place to place additional trees to these fish attractor locations in spring 2021.
+Contact the Northeast Regional Office to request a location map or visit the MDC website at https://short.mdc.mo.gov/Zpx.
+While fishing at Thomas Hill Reservoir, look for the bright yellow "Fish Attractor" signs on the shore; the brush pile is nearby.